 A collaboration, not a lecture.

-I don't coach with an "it's my way or the highway" mindset.
 There are hundreds of ways to swing a club well.
-If a movement I'm asking for doesn't fit your body, your background, or your eyes, we adapt.
-If you can't repeat it under pressure, it isn't the right swing for you — and we keep searching until we find one that holds up shot after shot.
+If a move I'm asking for doesn't fit your body, or you can't repeat it under pressure, it isn't your swing — and we keep looking until we find one that holds up.